 Pitfalls of Selling Your Life Insurance

 Is it a good deal for those who are ill and in need of financial assistance?
 It all depends.
 It can be a real boon for some who’ve been diagnosed with a terminal illness, but there are also significant drawbacks.
-According to the National Association of Insurance Commissioners, here are a few of them for the insured and for the one intending to buy the life insurance policy:
+According to the National Association of Insurance Commissioners, here are a few of them for the insured and for the one intending to buy the life insurance agreement:

-Drawbacks to Selling a Life Insurance Policy
+Drawbacks to Selling

-- Gain on the one hand may mean loss on the other - When you sell a life insurance policy, you may gain a rather large windfall of money.
+- Gain on the one hand may mean loss on the other - Upon selling your agreement, you may gain a rather large windfall of money.
 That could mean the loss of any government sponsored medical benefits, like Medicaid.
-And if that happens, you might be left without health insurance.
+And if that happens, you might be left without health coverage.
 It isn’t the easiest thing to acquire when you’ve been diagnosed with a terminal illness.

-- The IRS may come calling - If you sell a life insurance policy when you have a life expectancy of less than two years, the windfall from a viatical sale is tax exempt.
+- The IRS may come calling - If you sell a policy when you have a life expectancy of less than two years, the windfall from a viatical sale is tax exempt.
 However, if you have a longer life expectancy, you may have to pay taxes on the money.
 (If you do consider becoming a viator, be sure to contact a tax specialist for advice.)

 Despite these drawbacks, you might still choose to move forward for many reasons.
 But before you do, be sure to look into the process and find out whether those buying viaticals must be licensed in your state.
 And do not deal with anyone without confirming they are licensed, bonded, and come with a good reputation for respecting viators.